Wednesday, February 2, 2011

 Regarding the church:

 Emotionalism in the world is not that surprising.
 It is painful to watch, but not overly shocking.
-However, Emotionalism is the church is much more painful to watch or hear about.
+However, Emotionalism in the church is much more painful to watch or hear about.
 Experience is placed in the arena with truth as a sound pillar for interpreting the Bible and making decisions regarding anything.
 In some churches and movements experience replaces Bible truth

 Surface Emotion seeks sensationalism.
 It wants more ‘feeling’.
 A video clip of people at a rock concert shows people in an emotional frenzy.
 People are in a sort of a frenzied state of chaos.

 Now move your thoughts from a video of a rock concert to a mental picture of a church service where emotionalism or sensationalism is the order of the day.
 Disorder is the first thing you will notice.
 Confusion is everywhere.
 It is sort of like a bad painting.
 In a good painting, there is a ‘center of interest’.
 That is the first thing your eye sees when you glance at the painting.
 It might be a mountain peak, a waterfall, and animal, the face of a child, or fruit in a bowl.
 Then your eye wanders around the painting, taking in the details.
 But all the details support and compliment the center of interest.
 Your eye keeps going back to the main point of interest in the painting.
 A church service is supposed to point to Jesus Christ as the center of the service and the object of worship.
 During the song service, the song leader is the one who is supposed to be pointing to Jesus Christ.
 During the sermon, the preacher is supposed to be the one pointing Jesus Christ.
 If you have a congregation filled with people shouting comments while the preacher is preaching, or even worse, spouting loud gibberish, you have a chaotic mess.
+(Sometimes people may say or shout 'Amen'.
+This is fine as long as it complements the service and doesn't turn the service into a self-centered joke.)

 1 Corinthians 14:33 says, ‘For God is not the author of confusion, but of peace, as in all churches of the saints.’